Power of Attorney For Elderly Parents

 To create and sign this document, your parent must be of sound mind, and must be doing so of his or her own free will.
 It is a good idea to include a note specifying when you are to begin your duties.
 This may be upon signing the form, or your responsibilities may not begin until an event such as an extended trip or incapacitation occurs.

-Contact A Power Of Attorney Lawyer Serving Lancaster, Pennsylvania
+Contact A Power Of Attorney Lawyer Serving Pennsylvania

 To assist you and your parent in drafting a document that provides peace of mind for you both, speak with an estate planning attorney at our Lancaster office.
-Our toll-free phone number is 888-826-6103, or you may contact us by email.
+Our legal team has decades of experience working with clients to draft legal documentation such as a power of attorney, will, or estate plan.
+We’re here to help regardless of your situation or need.
+Give us a call at 717-397-7544 or contact us by email to speak with one of our attorneys.